Our Science – Kammula Website

 Udai S. Kammula, M.D.

-The identification of novel immunogenic epitopes presented by tumors in the context of common HLA molecules is critical to extending current immune-based therapies for cancer.
-The use of natural TIL to identify and clone the genes that encode for the antigens recognized by these TILs has had significant success in defining therapeutic targets such as the melanocyte differentiation antigens, MART and gp100.
-However, the difficulty in generating reactive TIL from nearly all other solid tumors has limited this 'forward' immunology approach to antigen discovery.
-'Reverse' immunology attempts to predict and identify immunogenic peptides from the sequence of a gene product that is believed to be specific and highly expressed on the tumor.
-This strategy typically uses computer-based HLA binding algorithms to help identify putative peptides that are then used to stimulate lymphocytes.
-The inherent weakness of this peptide 'mining' approach is the incredibly low probability of identifying a peptide that is naturally processed, presented, and sufficient to induce tumor lysis upon recognition.
-As a consequence, low-throughput attempts to screen limited numbers of peptides are typically unsuccessful.
+The identification of novel immunogenic epitopes presented by tumors in the context of common HLA molecules is critical to extending current immune based therapies for cancer.
+The use of natural TIL to identify and clone the genes that encode for the tumor antigens recognized by these T cells has had significant success in defining therapeutic targets such as the melanocyte differentiation antigens, MART and gp100.
+However, the difficulty in generating reactive TIL from nearly all other solid tumors has limited this forward immunology approach to antigen discovery.
+Reverse immunology attempts to predict and identify immunogenic peptides from the sequence of a gene product that is believed to be specific and highly expressed in the tumor.
+This strategy typically uses in silico computer based HLA binding algorithms to help predict putative peptides which are then used to stimulate lymphocytes to evaluate their veracity.
+The inherent weakness of this peptide mining approach is the incredibly low probability of identifying a peptide that is naturally processed, presented, and sufficient to induce tumor lysis upon T cell recognition.
+As a consequence, low throughput attempts to screen limited numbers of peptides are typically unsuccessful.
 To overcome this obstacle, we hypothesized that the rapid T cell cloning technology, described in Project I, could be adapted to serve as an efficient platform to perform high throughput screening of large numbers of predicted peptides.
 The evaluation of hundreds of putative epitopes for their ability to stimulate human PBMC would facilitate the identification of the rare true epitopes, and thus lead to more efficient antigen and epitope discovery.
 The newly identified epitopes could then serve as novel peptides to clone antigen specific CD8+ T cells for adoptive transfer evaluation in humans (as outlined in Project I).
 Based on the identification of commonly shared mutated proteins in a variety of epithelial cancers, we further hypothesized that discovery of immunogenic mutated tumor specific epitopes might allow for the isolation of T cells for the therapy of common malignancies.
 Further, given the tumor specific nature of these mutations, their expressed epitopes may serve as immunologically ideal antigens that would have minimal on target toxicity of normal tissues